Panel Discussion Online: Thursday 20th Aug 2026 - 7pm (NZST)

 Presented in association with the exhibition MOTHERMOTHER at Sanderson Gallery, this special event brings together acclaimed British writer and curator Hettie Judah with four exhibiting Aotearoa New Zealand artists for an evening of conversation, reflection and exchange.

-Convened by celebrated Aoteaora based writer and curator Kirsty Baker, the session will open with a welcome and introduction to Hettie Judah, Sanderson Gallery, the mothermother collective and the exhibition, before introducing the participating artists Hana Pera Aoake, Sarah Smuts-Kennedy, Holli McEntegart and Inga Fillary.
+Convened by celebrated Aotearoa based writer and curator Kirsty Baker, the session will open with a welcome and introduction to Hettie Judah (curator of Acts of Creation: On Art and Motherhood and author of How to Enter the Art World… After and How Not to Exclude Artist Mothers (and other parents), Sanderson Gallery, the mothermother collective and the exhibition, before introducing the participating artists Hana Pera Aoake, Sarah Smuts-Kennedy, Holli McEntegart and Inga Fillary.

-Bringing together international and local voices, the evening offers an opportunity to consider artistic practice, care, motherhood, community and creative sustainability through dialogue that is grounded in Aotearoa New Zealand's context while connecting to a broad global conversation.
+Bringing together international and local voices, the evening offers an opportunity to consider artistic practice, motherhood, care, community and creative sustainability through a dialogue that is grounded in Aotearoa New Zealand's context while connecting to a broader global conversation.

 Artwork credits: